souadkhalifeh/Predicting-Titanic-Survivors/README.md

 Build a machine learning model that predicts whether a passenger survived the Titanic disaster based on features such as age, sex, ticket class, and more.

 # 📦 Dataset:
-Titanic Dataset on Kaggle: no wo
+Titanic Dataset on Kaggle: (https://www.kaggle.com/datasets/yasserh/titanic-dataset)

 Contains two files:
 - train.csv: With labels (Survived: 0 = No, 1 = Yes)
 - test.csv: Without labels (used for final prediction submission)